Joaquín Rodrigo: Life

-Rodrigo was born in Sagunto (Valencia), and completely lost his sight at the age of three after contracting diphtheria.
-He began to study solfège, piano and violin at the age of eight; harmony and composition from the age of 16.
-Although distinguished by having raised the Spanish guitar to dignity as a universal concert instrument and best known for his guitar music, he never mastered the instrument himself.
-He wrote his compositions in Braille, and they were transcribed for publication.
+Rodrigo was born in Sagunto, Province of Valencia.
+At the age of three, he lost his sight completely after contracting diphtheria.
+At the age of eight he began to study solfège, piano, and violin and from the age of 16 he studied harmony and composition.
+He wrote his compositions in Braille and they were transcribed for publication.
+Although distinguished by having raised the Spanish guitar to dignity as a universal concert instrument and being best known for his guitar music, he never mastered playing the instrument.

 Rodrigo studied music under Francisco Antich in Valencia and under Paul Dukas at the École Normale de Musique in Paris.
-After briefly returning to Spain, he went to Paris again to study musicology, first under Maurice Emmanuel and then under André Pirro.
+After briefly returning to Spain, he returned to Paris to study musicology, first under Maurice Emmanuel, and then under André Pirro.
 His first published compositions date from 1923.
-From 1947 Rodrigo was a professor of music history, holding the Manuel de Falla Chair of Music in the Faculty of Philosophy and Letters, at Complutense University of Madrid.
+From 1947, Rodrigo was a professor of music history, holding the Manuel de Falla Chair of Music in the Faculty of Philosophy and Letters, at Complutense University of Madrid.
 Notable students include Yüksel Koptagel, Turkish composer and pianist.

-His most famous work, Concierto de Aranjuez, was composed in 1939 in Paris for the guitarist Regino Sainz de la Maza.
-In later life, he and his wife declared that it was written as a response to the miscarriage of their first child.
-It is a concerto for guitar and orchestra.
-The central adagio movement is one of the most recognizable in 20th-century classical music, featuring the interplay of guitar with cor anglais.
-This movement was later adapted by the jazz arranger Gil Evans for Miles Davis' 1960 album "Sketches of Spain".
-The Concerto was adapted by the composer himself for the 1974 Harp and Orchestra Concerto at the request of Nicanor Zabaleta and dedicated to Zabaleta.
+His most famous work, the Concierto de Aranjuez, was composed in 1939 in Paris for the guitarist Regino Sainz de la Maza.
+In later life, he and his wife, Victoria, declared that the work was written as a response to the miscarriage of their first child.
+The composition is a concerto for guitar and orchestra.
+The central adagio movement is one of the most recognizable in twentieth-century classical music, featuring the interplay of guitar with cor anglais.

+This movement was later adapted by the jazz arranger Gil Evans for the 1960 album Sketches of Spain by Miles Davis.
+At the request of Nicanor Zabaleta, Rodrigo adapted the concerto for the 1974 Harp and Orchestra Concerto and he dedicated the adaptation to Zabaleta.
+Jazz guitarist Jim Hall further adapted the second movement on his recording titled "Concierto" (1975, Creed) which featured performances by Paul Desmond (alto sax), Steve Gadd (drums), Chet Baker (trumpet), Ron Carter (bass guitar) and Roland Hanna 8(piano).

-The success of this concerto led to commissions from a number of prominent soloists, including Nicanor Zabaleta, for whom Rodrigo dedicated his Concierto serenata for Harp and Orchestra; Julian Lloyd Webber, for whom Rodrigo composed his Concierto como un divertimento for cello and orchestra; and James Galway, for whom Rodrigo composed his Concierto pastoral for flute and orchestra.
+The success of this concerto led to commissions from a number of prominent soloists, including Zabaleta, for whom Rodrigo dedicated his Concierto serenata for Harp and Orchestra.
+For Julian Lloyd Webber, Rodrigo composed his Concierto como un divertimento for cello and orchestra.
+For flutist James Galway, Rodrigo composed his Concierto pastoral for flute and orchestra.

 In 1954, Rodrigo composed Fantasía para un gentilhombre at the request of Andrés Segovia.
-His Concierto Andaluz, for four guitars and orchestra, was commissioned by Celedonio Romero for himself and his three sons.
+His Concierto Andaluz, for four guitars and orchestra, was commissioned by Celedonio Romero for him and his three sons.

-None of Rodrigo's works, however, achieved the popular and critical success of the Concierto de Aranjuez and the Fantasia para un gentilhombre.
+Of Rodrigo's works, those that have achieved the greatest popular and critical success are his Concierto de Aranjuez and Fantasia para un gentilhombre.
 These two works are very often paired in recordings.